 - lime juice: I have been in a crunch and realized I did not have limes when making guacamole.
 I don't think it is the same without it, but you could opt for lemon juice in a pinch.

-- salt and pepper: I add about ½ tsp pepper to mine and then salt as desired.
+- salt and pepper: I add about ½ teaspoon pepper to mine and then salt as desired.

 - other optional add ins: jalapeño, a dash of cumin, lemon juice (some also add a touch to help keep it from browning.)